nilput/knit/readme.md

-Currently this is a work in progress, it's nowhere near completion
+Knit

+An embeddable scripting language
+features:
+    - No global state
+    - C API
+    - Can be included as a single header
+    - Has a virtual machine, and a compiler that compiles code to vm instructions
+    - No dependencies\*

-The project depends on my other project hasht. the directory structure is supposed to look like:
+\*The project depends on my other project hasht for hashtables (also header only!)

-    knit->
-        hasht/
-            src
-            scripts
-            ...
-        src/
-            test.c
-            knit.h
-            ...
-        Makefile
-        ...

-Implemented Features
+Documentation:

 * Functions
 ```
 f = function(a, b) {